blackzheep - stock.adobe.com

 COVID-19 changes SD-WAN economics

 The typical SD-WAN appliance, at $1,000 or more, was not cost-effective for individual users occasionally working from home in the past.
-But, as these high-priced employees now work 40 or more hours a week from a set location, the economics of converting that connection to SD-WAN -- instead of a VPN -- suddenly become more feasible.
+But, as these high-priced employees now work 40 or more hours a week from a set location, the economics of converting that connection to SD-WAN for home offices -- instead of a VPN -- suddenly become more feasible.

-SD-WAN at home
+SD-WAN for home

 Residential SD-WAN provides more flexible security than a VPN, making it a better choice for a persistent connection.
-Another benefit over a VPN is that an SD-WAN can route cloud traffic, like Office 365 or Salesforce, directly to cloud services instead of backhauling the data through the data center.
+Another benefit over a VPN is that an SD-WAN can route cloud traffic, like Microsoft 365 or Salesforce, directly to cloud services instead of backhauling the data through the data center.

 A VPN is a more coarse-grained approach to remote access that essentially treats most users the same.
 VPNs typically route all traffic over the connection, so even nonwork traffic ends up running through the headquarters' gateways out to the internet.